-- All works at the site shall cease immediately. - Notify the ICM environmental team (Senior Environmental Officer or Environmental Officer.
-In their absence notify the Team Leader, Regional Hazards and Environmental Compliance; or Sectional Manager, business services) as soon as practicable following the discovery. - Within 24 hours of the discovery, the ICM Environmental Officer (or delegate) shall inform the Waikato Regional Council's Resource Use directorate (RU) and the Department of Conservation. - Works shall only re-commence once approval has been obtained by RU directorate following their consultation with the Department of Conservation.
+- All works at the site shall cease immediately. - Notify the ICM Environmental Compliance team (Senior Environmental Officer or Environmental Officer - in their absence notify the Team Leader Regional Hazards and Environmental Compliance or Manager Business and Technical Services) as soon as practicable following the discovery.

+- Within 24 hours of the discovery, the ICM Environmental Officer (or delegate) shall inform the RUD and the Department of Conservation. - Works shall only re-commence once approval has been obtained by RUD following their consultation with the Department of Conservation.